DeadbyDaylight-DLC-Unlocker/.github/profile/README.md

 # 🍃 Dead by Daylight DLC Unlocker V2

+**DBD DLC Unlocker V2** is the best currently available way to unlock all DBD expansions and addons for free.

+## 🧩 What Is It?

+DBD DLC Unlocker V2 is a tool that lets you:

+- ✅ Update and repair a your Dead by Daylight installation
+- ✅ Download and install **DLCs**
+- ✅ Add a **modified EXE** to a legit game (if desired)

 ## 📥 Getting Started
 Follow these simple steps to set everything up: